Leasehold Conveyancing in Westbury Park - Get a Quote from the leasehold experts approved by your lender

 Recently asked questions relating to Westbury Park leasehold conveyancing

-I am tempted by the attractive purchase price for a couple of apartments in Westbury Park which have in the region of forty five years left on the lease term. should I be concerned?
+I am tempted by the attractive purchase price for a two maisonettes in Westbury Park which have approximately fifty years unexpired on the leases.
+Will this present a problem?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).